Refutation of All Heresies: Legacy

 The Refutation has been a significant source for contemporary scholars on various subjects since its discovery.
 The compendious breadth of the Refutation illuminates for the reader not only various Gnostic beliefs, but is also a source of "valuable information on the thinking of the Presocratics."
-The text is also an important source of Pythagorean and Neopythagorean teachings, with which Hippolytus frequently relates the heresies he describes.
+The text is also an important source of Pythagorean and Neopythagorean teachings, which are frequently related to the heresies described therein.